skippyr/revelio/README.md

 reveal --human-size foo.txt ~ --group foo.txt bar.pdf --permissions / --owner-uid ~
 ```

+Each flag used will affect the arguments that follow it.

 ### Transpassing Flags

 By default, Reveal does not resolve symlinks.
 To change this behavior, you